dhirajbadu/grails4_oauth2_with_springsecurity/README.md

-Grails4 configured with security and oauth2
+Grails 4 skeleton with spring security and Oauth2 spring security and Oauth2 spring security and Oauth2 configuration

+grails4 oauth2 with springsecurity
+grails4 oauth2 authentication with springsecurity

 # Requirements
 <ul>